blgn94/blgn94/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science at the National University of Mongolia.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and to be developer.\
+🌱 &nbsp;I’m currently learning Web Development and other programming languages.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Editing videos as hobbies and playing basketball.\
 💬 &nbsp;Feel free to make conversation.\
 ✉️ &nbsp;You can shoot me an email at bilguun.bb94@gmail.com!
 I'll try to respond as soon as I can.\
-⚡ Fun fact :- food and anime are the reasons to live.\
+⚡ Fun fact :- food and anime are the reasons to live.

 ### ⚙️ &nbsp;GitHub Analytics